 Before you start writing a job ad for your customer service team, think about the ideal candidate you want to hire.
 Creating a candidate persona might be helpful when it comes to this.
 What are the skills your candidate needs to help your customers in the best way possible?
 Are your customer queries of a technical nature that require specialized knowledge and possibly a degree?
 Or could an “average” person do this job after just a few weeks of training?

 In a small company, people often fulfill different roles at once, and a job with lots of variety is attractive to many people.
 If your business is still at an early stage, it could be an option to create a multi-faceted support role.
-Your customer service employee could combine support duties with back office, marketing or HR responsibilities — or perhaps, something else altogether!
-Another option to consider is to turn the role into a part time position and hire a working student.
+Your customer service employee could combine support duties with back office, marketing, or HR responsibilities — or perhaps, something else altogether!
+Another option to consider is to turn the role into a part-time position and hire a working student.

 Keeping your team happy and motivated

-Your customer service employees should feel welcomed in your company from day one.
+Your customer service employees should feel welcome in your company from day one.
 Feeling connected and important to the company will keep them motivated and happy to perform great service.
 So, when it comes to onboarding, it is a good idea to have a plan ready, to make their introduction to the company as smooth as possible.
-After all, while you may have figured things out on the go as your small business grew, your new service team is going to enter an environment that is foreign to them.
+After all, while you may have figured things out on the go as your small business grows, your new service team is going to enter an environment that is foreign to them.